ESIPFed/science-on-schema.org/guides/Experimental.md

 # Experimental recommendations

 This document contains suggestions for recommendations to address use cases and problems that users have identified as possible additions to the science-on-schema.org recommendations.
-These are presented for discussion and testing.
+These are presented for discussion and testing, and potentially for inclusion in a future release of the guidelines.
 Suggestions here should be linked to issues in the Science-On-Schema.org issue tracker.

 # Table of contents
 1. [Linking Physical Samples to a Dataset](#LinkingPhysicalSamples)